Hear what lives

 - Compatible with standard DAQ interfaces

-- Used in university & govt. research
+- Used in university & govt. institutions

 Commercial & industrial applications